ronmexico7811/R-regressions/README.md

 # R-regressions
-Those are few of some regressions models I have created in Rstudio
+Regressions models I have created in RStudio